Science Honors Program (SHP)

 * Students will need to be able to bring a personal laptop for these courses.

-There is an annual program fee of $600 per year, with $300 due at the start of each semester.
+Starting in fall 2025, the annual program fee is $700 per year, with $350 due at the start of each semester.
 Program fee waivers may be available for students with documented financial hardships; waivers will be granted after the admissions process, and all applications will receive equal consideration regardless of need.

 Science Honors Program Course Descriptions